 Timing and sequence of events resulting from this RFP shall ultimately be decided by NAFED.

-No oral conversations or agreements with any official, agent, or employee of NAFEDshallaffectormodifyanytermsof this RFP.
+No oral conversations or agreements with any official, agent, or employee of NAFED shall affect or modify any terms of this RFP.

 The proposal and all correspondence and documents shall be written in English.